Zorua162/mcc.py/tests/e2e/README.md

 docker if that is what you use and everything should work the same.

 ## Running

 Change directory to `mcc.py/tests/e2e`

 Run the file `run_tests.sh` from this folder

 Wait for the tests to run

+If you are running the tests after a previous test run, or just wish to cleanup the resources that are created to run the tests then use the command `./cleanup_resources.sh`.

 ## Process

 Within `mcc.py/tests/e2e` are three container compose files, which orchestrate setting up a full end to end environment for testing this MCC bot.
 Therefore these tests are run in the exact same type of environment that they are